WilsonnnTan/FastAPI-BackEnd/README.md

 POSTGRES_DB=mydb
 ```

+## Generate Secret Key

+To generate a secure `SECRET_KEY` for your application, follow these steps:

+1. Open your terminal or command prompt.

+2. Run the following command to generate a random 64-character hexadecimal string:

+    ```bash
+    openssl rand -hex 32
+    ```

+3. The command will output a string like this:

+    ```
+    b2a32fda67d945bb317d44fcb76b320fc9a201d2e4ef623fb6174a2079bcd038
+    ```

+4. Copy the generated string and replace the `secretkey` placeholder in your `.env` file with the string.

 ### 3. Build the Docker containers

 After setting up the environment variables, you can build the Docker containers by running the following command: